Article

 One of the most surprising standouts of Q3 was the UK&I consumer sector, scoring the largest aggregate deal value.
 This was mainly caused by GSK’s landmark €30.5bn deal to spin off its Consumer Health division, Haleon, which accounted for over 90% of the total £32.3m deal value for the consumer sector.

-James Ward commented: “The consumer sector topping the charts is probably a one-off.
+Our team commented: “The consumer sector topping the charts is probably a one-off.
 In UK&I we expect TMT, business services, and financial services to dominate deal volumes going forward – as they have done in recent years.

 “In terms of values though, we expect to see another trending sector, such as energy and mining, joining the three above.
 Despite commodity prices having slumped from their August 2022 highs recently, commodities remain at relatively high levels, and some are driven by climate concerns and the shift from fossil fuels.”